RULES MEDITERRANEAN EPIC 2024

 19.6.
 The organization is not responsible for any expenses or debts incurred by participants during the course of the event.

 19.7.
 If necessary and under major circumstances, the organisation has the right without previous notice and in order to guarantee the event’s proper development and safety (participants, Commissaires, staff, etc.), to delay a start time, alter its schedule, and/or modify or cancel a stage.

 19.8.
-The Organization will not be able to give the exit in case of a preemergence situation against fire (according to current legislation in the Valencian Community).
+The Organization will not be able to give the exit in case of a fire emergency situation (according to current legislation in the Valencian region).
 In that case, this stage would be suspended without any possibility of any claim against the organizer as it is a subject outside their jurisdiction.